s2hub/docs/articles/werner_krauss_orm_relations_explained/orm_relations.md

 Silverstripe's ORM handles the relation for you and adds the relevant field and index to the database automatically.
 All you have to do is defining the relation you want.
 Let's start with an example:

-### example: extra data in other DO to keep main table smaller
+### Example: extra data in other DataObjects to keep main table smaller

 Let's say users can log in to your site using OAuth (e.g. login with GitHub) and you want to store some extra data about that user in a seperate table to keep the tables smaller.